arichornlover/YouTubeTweak-Downloads/README.md

 **uYouPlus:** This version is similar to MiRO92's uYou Tweak, but it includes many more tweaks that were made or modified by developers such as qnblackcat, Galactic-Dev, Level3tjg, BandarHL, and more.

 **uYouEnhanced:** An extended version to qnblackcat's uYouPlus, this version includes a ton of additional tweaks and features!
 Some of these tweaks are **YTAppVersionSpoofer**, **YTNoCommunityPosts**, **LowContrastMode**, **YTNoHeatWaves**, **YTNoUpdateMenu**, **HideYouTubeLogo**, **PremiumYouTubeLogo** and more.

-**uYouEnhanced LTS:** same as arichorn/uYouEnhanced, but these versions will not update get updated to the newest YouTube versions.
-LTS releases always add **uYouPlus** & even **uYouEnhanced** features.
-And this also gives it more stability compared to whenever google breaks their app on the latest releases which is why LTS is only for a actual stable uYouEnhanced release.
-Please note that any LTS release will lose support for in the future.

 **YouTubeRebornPlus:** YouTubeRebornPlus is a tweak that enhances the YouTube Reborn Tweak, which was created by LillieH1000 and its contributors.
 YouTubeRebornPlus adds a little bit more to the tweak and includes additional features.